lebip/st_storages/README.md

 <details>
 <summary>How to set the filters - click to expand</summary>

-The filters of this system are this chests:
+The filters of this system are these chests:

 <img width="1920" height="1020" alt="2025-10-25_18 31 05" src="https://github.com/user-attachments/assets/0602ee7c-0caf-483b-b5cb-0d419c632b5c" />